 Ready to Apply page for more information.

-Applicants are required to have completed or be in process of completing an undergraduate degree in computer science or its equivalent from a regionally-accredited university, and must possess substantial computing background.
-Please review detailed Computer Science eligibility criteria.
+Applicants are expected to have completed or be in process of completing an undergraduate degree in computer science or its equivalent.
+For those who do not, they should meet the eligibility criteria on our MSCS Eligibility Criteria page.

 The following materials are required to be included with your online application: